-6 Amazing Places To Visit in Niagara-on-the-Lake, Canada
+6 Beautiful Places to Visit in Niagara-on-the-Lake

-Niagara-on-the-Lake, often referred to in short form as NOTL, served as the first capital of Upper Canada and was the site of many battles fought in the War of 1812 that helped to shape Canada as we know it today.
-You’ll notice a lot of colonial-style buildings when you visit Niagara-on-the-Lake, and there are more than enough wineries to stop at as well along the way as well.
-Niagara-on-the-Lake is a great destination at any point of the year, but it’s breathtaking in the summer months.
-Here are my top picks for the best places to visit in Niagara-on-the-Lake.
+Often referred to as NOTL, Niagara-on-the-Lake served as the first capital of Upper Canada and was the site of many battles fought in the War of 1812 that helped to shape Canada as we know it today.
+You’ll notice a lot of colonial-style buildings when you visit Niagara-on-the-Lake, and there are more than enough wineries to stop at as well along the way.

-Places To Visit in Niagara-on-the-Lake
+Places to visit in Niagara-on-the-Lake

 Old Town

-The most popular thing to do in Niagara-on-the-Lake is to visit the famous old town.
-The Heritage District is popular with tourists for the beautiful vintage shop facades, world-class dining experiences, and the Shaw Festival Theatre.
-If you’re planning on doing some Niagara-on-the-Lake sightseeing then this is the perfect place to start.
-In the summer months the streets get very busy around 10am, so if you want to get photos with hardly anyone in them you need to get there just after sunrise to have Queen Street to yourself.
+In the summer months the streets get very busy around 10am, so if you want to get photos with hardly anyone in them you need to wake up at sunrise to have Queen Street all to yourself.
 This quaint Canadian town with its heritage buildings is a world away from the hectic nature of Niagara Falls, and visiting it is a fantastic experience for everyone.

 Mary Nissen Estates